 Defendant Youyong Zou has satisfied the judgment of \$ 5,000 (plus interest) against him in lieu of appealing that judgment.
 On September 15, 2022, Pegasystems filed a notice of appeal to the Court of Appeals of Virginia.
 On July 30, 2024, the Court of Appeals of Virginia issued a decision reversing the judgment against Pegasystems and remanding for a new trial.
-The decision rejected Pegasystems' argument that Appian had not presented evidence that trade secrets were misappropriated, but reversed the judgment on the basis of evidentiary and damages rulings made by the trial court.
-On the same day, Appian announced its intention to appeal that decision to the Supreme Court of Virginia and seek to reinstate the full judgment against Pegasystems.
-A petition to the Supreme Court is expected to be filed by August 29, 2024.
-After that, the timeline to hear the petition will be in the control of the Supreme Court.
+The decision rejected Pegasystems' argument that Appian had not presented evidence that trade secrets were misappropriated but reversed the judgment on the basis of evidentiary and damages rulings made by the trial court.
+On August 29, 2024, Appian submitted a petition to the Supreme Court of Virginia seeking to reverse the Court of Appeals decision and reinstate the full judgment against Pegasystems.
+Pegasystems filed an opposition to the petition and cross-issues for appeal on October 21, 2024.
+The timeline to hear Appian's petition is in the control of the Supreme Court.